keirsalterego/mxnish-me/src/content/about/index.md

  Curious about what I’ve built?
 Check out [some things](/projects) I’ve launched as a web developer.

-Always learning, always building—on-chain and beyond.
+Always learning, always building-on-chain and beyond.

 ## Miscellaneous